imperva/stepping/README.md

 the result of the processing stage so they can execute further logic on the data.
-Stepping usually runs in the background as service/daemon and executes internally at least two Steps, one acts as the entry-point which reads data from a data source and another Step that acts as an ending-point usually writes back the result to a streaming platform, a file or into a DB
+Stepping usually runs in the background as service/daemon and executes internally at least two Steps, one acts as the entry-point which reads data from a data source and another Step that acts as an ending-point usually writes back the result to a streaming platform, a file or into a DB.

+Steps can't communicate directly  with other Steps just by calling their function.
+The communication is event-driven and Stepping makes sure that communicating Steps don't interfere with each other and release the Steps fast as possible.

 ### Subjects
 Subjects are entities that represents events that Steps can subscribe to based on their business logic needs.